A Story on how NOT to do business.

 It’s a brand once used in Mexico by an iconic global hospitality company that, for some reason, became available for purchase.
 I was the one who had the chance to acquire it, knowing that not only the company I mentioned but at least two other individuals in Mexico were (and are) trying to reclaim it and I bought it intending to negotiate with interested parties or develop it myself if the conditions weren’t right.

 So, in April 2024, I acquired it, and by September, it was duly registered.
-During this six months between the application and registration confirmation with the Mexican Institute of Industrial Property (IMPI), my curiosity led me to research the brand’s history beyond Mexico, and what happened was pleasantly surprising.
+During this six months between the application and registration confirmation with the Mexican Institute of Industrial Property (IMPI) and World Intellectual Property Organization (WIPO), my curiosity led me to research the brand’s history beyond Mexico, and what happened was pleasantly surprising.

 When I saw the brand in the United States, I was thrilled.